Featured County

 Sumner County is home to an estimated 215,071 residents as of 2025 — the 8th most populous county in Tennessee — growing at +1.6% annually and up more than 35% since the 2010 census.
 Anchored by Old Hickory Lake and positioned northeast of Nashville along I-65 and SR-109, the county has become one of the region's most active residential development markets.

 The county contains approximately 97,457 housing units, with median sold home prices reaching $442,000 in late 2025 — up 6.3% year-over-year.
 The average single-family home spans roughly 2,000 square feet, a benchmark that matters directly for development cost planning, since Sumner County's Adequate Facilities Tax is levied on a per-square-foot basis.
+Active development across the county underscores the pace of growth — Gallatin alone is home to major projects such as the Nexus Tennessee mixed-use development (654 acres, 1,350 single-family lots, 900 multi-family units) and the Twin Ponds Subdivision (131 acres, 277 single-family lots), with national builders including D.R.
+Horton, Ryan Homes, and Meritage Homes maintaining consistent closing activity throughout the county.

 Latest News & Legislation